Curriculum

 Students will draw and color almost daily as part of composition books, with formal art class once a week.
 To foster an appreciation for art, students will also learn about artists and art masterpieces; this includes both sacred and secular art.

-• Students will be given the opportunity to stretch their legs and play favorite childhood games regularly.
+Students will be given the opportunity to stretch their legs and play favorite childhood games regularly.
 Attention will also be given to gross motor skills, such as running, skipping, and flexibility, as well as team work and sportsmanship.
-At the beginning, this will be achieved through recess and other break times.
-As the school develops, we aim to have a formal P.E. class and instructor.
+This will be achieved through recess and other break times, as well as formal P.E. class and instructor.